Google to cut further 1,200 jobs at Motorola Mobility

 The email about the job cuts, which will affect workers in the United States, China and India, said "our costs are too high, we're operating in markets where we're not competitive and we're losing money," according to the Journal.

-The world's most popular search engine provider agreed to buy Motorola Mobility last year, aiming to use Motorola's patents to fend off legal attacks on its Android mobile platform and expand beyond its software business.
+Google bought the money-losing mobile phone maker for $12.5bn last year, its largest acquisition ever, aiming to use Motorola Mobility's armoury of patents to fend off legal attacks on its Android mobile platform and expand beyond its software business.

 "Is augmented reality the next big thing or a marketing gimmick?
 Is it fundamental to the future or a fashion faux pas?"